 Make sure the deadlines you set are reasonable.
 Sometimes you depend on other people or know that things could go wrong.
 If that’s the case, take it into account and leave a little room for error.

 Some deadlines may be more flexible than others, and some may need to be outright changed.
 If there are too many tasks due on the same day, take a step back and look at which ones are more important.
-Re-assign the deadlines for less-important functions if you need to.
+Do prioritization and reassign the deadlines for less-important functions if you need to.
 Don’t beat yourself up if you are slightly behind on a task.
 Just re-calibrate and set a new deadline that will still be consistent with the project due date.

 6. Arrange a Task Timeline